University of FloridaSolutions for Your Life

-Do a Visual Presentation1
+Do a Visual Presentation

 Do a Visual Presentation (4H GCO 59) will help 4-H'ers make an effective visual presentation.
 This publication covers the method of delivery, the plan, the visuals, how to look sharp and to have a sharp presentation.

-Visit the 4-H Youth Development Curriculum Web site for more information on related project materials.
+Visit the 4-H Youth Development Curriculum website for more information on related project materials.

 Click here to print or view the entire project.

-What is a 4-H Visual Presentation?
+What Is a 4-H Visual Presentation?

-A 4-H visual presentation teachs you to:
+A 4-H visual presentation teaches you to

-• Express yourself clearly.
+• express yourself clearly,

-• Research a subject.
+• research a subject,

-• Organize ideas in logical order.
+• organize ideas in logical order, and

-• Develop poise in speaking before a group.
+• develop poise in speaking before a group.

 Your Method

-Demonstartion?
+Demonstration?
 Illustrated talk?
 Which method should you use?
 What is the difference?

 Demonstration

-• A demonstration is DOING.
+• A demonstration is doing.

-• In a demonstration you make something or DO something.
+• In a demonstration, you make something or do something.
 There is always a finished product.

 Illustrated Talk